cvas-ug/towards-sa/README.md

   * Download dataset from the following link :

+  * Put the dataset file togather: "cat sadataset.tar* > sadataset.tar" then untar the dataset.

   * Edit "selfyarch" file and select the required parameters by uncommenting the dictionaries for training and/or test unseen data.